czechue/create-js-app/README.md

 ## Recommendation

+**UPDATE 24.08**
+the only rational solution for today is...
+[Vite](https://vitejs.dev/)

 This project was created before the advent of the [Parcel](https://parceljs.org) tool.
 If you need a bundler for small and medium projects - I strongly suggest using Parcel instead. :)

-UPDATE 24.08
-the only rational solution for today is...
-[Vite](https://vitejs.dev/)

 ## Webpack JS App - webpack 4 (4.29.6) JavaScript boilerplate